richtimmer/SimpleApp/README.md

 I looked at these sites:
 Reference these sites:

 https://github.com/richtimmer/forever-challenge

 http://stackoverflow.com/questions/10602662/simple-photo-gallery-gem

 http://balderapp.com/

 the balder app has a example of albums, as well as authentication.
 A good next step is to understand the interaction it has between photos and albums.

+In this file:
+app\models\photo.rb
+ code was added to allow uploading the images using carrierwave, mentioned earlier.

+In app\controllers\photos_controller.rb
+the control of the photos occurs, here.
+This is where some of the interaction between an album and a photo would occur, filtering out the photos to be rendered by views\photos\show.html.erb using a a primary key from the photo database, and that same piece of data represented as a foreign key in the albums database.
+This should be done in the index method of photos_controller.rb.